MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

 lab:
   title: Explore Azure Cosmos DB
   module: Explore fundamentals of Azure Cosmos DB
-  description: In this lab, you'll provision an Azure Cosmos DB account, create a database and container, and add and query JSON items using the Azure portal's data explorer.
-You'll gain hands-on experience with NoSQL data storage and learn how to retrieve data using Cosmos DB's SQL-like query language.
+  description: In this lab, you'll create an Azure Cosmos DB account, add a sample database and container, and add and query JSON items using the Azure portal.
+The lab is written for absolute beginners with no prior Azure or NoSQL experience, so every step is explained in plain language.
   duration: 30 minutes
-  level: 300
+  level: 100
   islab: true
   primarytopics:
     - Azure